HeardLibrary/digital-scholarship/code/iiif/collections/README.md

 ### Configuration file

-The [configuration file](collections_config.yml) is a REQIORED YAML file that contains information specific to the collection.
+The [configuration file](collections_config.yml) is a REQUIRED YAML file that contains information specific to the collection.
 The values in the file MUST be set prior to running the script.
 The keys in the file are:

 | key | information provided by value |
 | --- | ----- |